jli12/jli12.github.io/_pages/about.md

 <!-- Perpetually curious, perpetually foolish, perpetually adventurous.  -->

 Currently I'm a master's student in Computational Neuroscience, jointly enrolled at ETH Zurich and the University of Zurich.
-I've just started writing my thesis on modeling human memory systems using Artificial Neural Networks at RIKEN in Japan, under the joint supervision of [Dr. Louis Kang](https://louiskang.group) of RIKEN and [Professor Benjamin Grewe](https://grewelab.org/biography/) of ETH Zurich.
+I've just started writing my thesis on modeling an aspect of human memory systems using Artificial Neural Networks at RIKEN in Japan, under the joint supervision of [Dr. Louis Kang](https://louiskang.group) of RIKEN and [Professor Benjamin Grewe](https://grewelab.org/biography/) of ETH Zurich.

 <!-- Academically, I have an expansive set of interests ranging across Neuroscience/Biology, Physics, Philosphy, Mathematics